freddieptf/manga-scraper/README.md

 ##### Download a single chapter.

-  	./GoManga --{source} "manga name" chapter
+  	./manga-scraper --{source} "manga name" chapter

 *example*

-	./GoManga --mf "dokgo" 2
+	./manga-scraper --mf "dokgo" 2

 ##### Download chapters over a certain range

-	./GoManga --{source} "manga name" start-stop
+	./manga-scraper --{source} "manga name" start-stop

 *example*

-	./GoManga --mf "dokgo" 3-24
+	./manga-scraper --mf "dokgo" 3-24

-The default maximum number of active concurrent downloads is 5 for mangareader and 1 for mangafox.
-If the downloads are >5 or >1 respectively, they are queue'd.
+The default maximum number of active concurrent downloads is 1.
+If the downloads are >1, they are queue'd.
 This can be changed by defining your own like:

-	./GoManga --mr --n=2 "dokgo" 2-30
+	./manga-scraper --mr --n=2 "dokgo" 2-30

 This changes the max to 2 and queues the rest until a download slot is free.
-Keep these value as low as possible to avoid hammering the sites and reduce the chance of errors and failures.
-The default value for mangafox is 1 since if you go any higher, the downloads start randomly failing.
+Keep these value as low as possible to avoid hammering the sites and reduce the chance of errors and failures, If you go any higher, the downloads start randomly failing.

 ##### All together now

-	./GoManga --mr --n=6 "dokgo" 2 10-24 27 34 36-46
+	./manga-scraper --mr --n=6 "dokgo" 2 10-24 27 34 36-46

 ##### Downloading volumes (only on mangafox)
 This will download volume 1 to 5 of dokgo

-	./GoManga --mf --vlm "dokgo" 1-5
+	./manga-scraper --mf --vlm "dokgo" 1-5

 #### Need some quick Help?

-	./GoManga --help
+	./manga-scraper --help